-You'll love this calendar as much as I do.
-You'll love it because it will make you smile every day - and because your chickens are extraordinary too!
+You'll love this calendar as much as I and hundreds of other chicken keepers do.
+You'll love it because it will make you smile every day - and because your chickens are extraordinary, too!

 Or you love hens yourself and feel you deserve a treat (you know you do!).

-Or you want to put a little something on a 'wishlist' as a not-so-subtle hint for your family.
+Or you want to put a little something on a stocking filler 'wishlist' as a not-so-subtle hint for your family.

 The calendar is well printed on a good quality, heavy gloss paper.
-It looks expensive and to be honest, it's not cheap.
-But that quality makes it fairly resistant to tearing.
+It looks expensive - and to be honest, it's not cheap to buy.
+But that quality makes it fairly resistant to tearing so to my mind, the cost is worth it.

 The pictures are of such great quality from a photographer's point of view.
 And importantly from a chicken-lover's perspective, they really do capture the fun, charm and sometimes the craziness of both hens and roosters.